 - The Sea to Sky region is asking visitors to stay away during the COVID-19 Pandemic.

 BC Recreation Sites and Trails

-RSTBC is temporarily closing recreation facilities and suspending services at many recreation sites and trails across BC.
-This includes some popular places like Cat Lake.
+RSTBC is temporarily closing some recreation facilities and suspending services at many recreation sites and trails across BC.

 See here for a full list of closures.